tito-arch/ICBN-International/content/posts/current-you-tube-boxing-promotions.md

 Most valuable Promotions was founded by youtube sensation J_ake Paul_ with his adviser _Nikisa Bidarian_ in 2021.

-They signed _Amanda Serrano_ to a promotional deal in September 2021 and recently signed _Shadasia_ “THE SWEET TERMINATOR” _Green_ on the 25th of January.
+They signed _Amanda Serrano_ to a promotional deal in September 2021 and recently signed _Shadasia_ “THE SWEET TERMINATOR” _Green_ on the 25th of January.Most valuable Promotion also signed 9-0 professional boxer _Asdhton_ “H2O” _Sylve._

 On the 5th of February 2023, Most Valuable Promotions put out a tweet on their official Twitter page, saying that their main goal is building the future of professional boxing